hmrc/git-housekeeping/README.md

 ## Remove no longer needed branches

-no longer needed = already merged to master or last commit older than specified date (1 month ago by default)
+no longer needed = already merged to master or last commit older than specified time reference (1 month ago by default)

 ```
 cd your-git-repository